Black History Month is a time to celebrate the accomplishments, contributions and history of Black people in the United States.

 February was designated as the national African American History Month by President Gerald Ford in 1976.
 The purpose of the month is to honor those individuals who have made significant contributions to the advancement of African Americans in our country.

 In addition to celebrating their successes, Black History Month also serves as an opportunity for us to learn more about this important part of history.
-Below you’ll find ways in which you can learn about and celebrate the contributions of African Americans in Harrisburg and beyond.
+Below you’ll find five ways in which you can learn about and celebrate the contributions of African Americans in Harrisburg and beyond.

-Attend Events
+1. Attend Events

-Voices of the Eighth
+Voices of the eighth

-Black History Month Reading Challenge
+Black History 2025

 To see what else is happening in Harrisburg, visit our calendar of events.

-Visit Historic Monuments, Museums and Exhibits
+2. Visit Historic Monuments, Museums and Exhibits

 A Gathering at the Crossroads: For Such a Time as This